farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 > - `Risky`: `+2 stress`
 > - `Desperate`: `+3 stress`
 >
-> Each stress ticks a segment on a PC's condition clock.
+> Each stress ticks a segment on a PC's stress clock.
 When you mark stress, you also need to add/update your `condition`.
 >
-> When the clock is filled, your character is taken out for the scene and your condition clock is cleared.
+> When the clock is filled, your character is taken out for the scene and your stress clock is cleared.

 > ### Projects and Complications
 >